impostorsguides/impostorsguides.github.io/rbenv/part-2/2-k-content.md

 #!$BASH
 ```

-The `$` here is not escaped, so `$BASH` will evaluate to a specific value which represents the path to the `bash` executable.
+The `$` here is not escaped, so `$BASH` will evaluate to a specific value which represents the path to the Bash executable.
 On my machine, the above code will look something like:

 ```
 #!/bin/bash